hamid-vakilzadeh/SeekingAlpha-Scraper/README.md

 2. Run `pip install -r requirements.txt` inside this repo.
 Consider doing this inside of a Python virtual environment.
 3. Create a `secret.yaml` file containing the keys `username` and `password` with your SeekingAlpha login information.
 You should consider creating a dummy SeekingAlpha account.
-4. It is highly recommended that you use a virtual environment for your project.
+4. It is highly recommended (but not required) that you use a virtual environment for your project.

 # Usage
 ```